 EOP Student Scholarships and Awards

-The Odegaard Award was established in April of 1973 to honor a member of our community whose leadership sustains former President Odegaard’s distinguished work (1958-1973) on behalf of diversity at the University of Washington and citizens of the state.
+The Charles E. Odegaard Award was established in April of 1973 to honor a member of our community whose leadership sustains the former University of Washington President’s distinguished work (1958-1973) on behalf of diversity at the UW and citizens of the state.
 It is the only University and community selected award and is regarded as the highest achievement in diversity at the University.

 The Odegaard “Unity” Award is a teak sculpture by the late Seattle artist, George Tsutakawa (1910-1997).
 Mr. Tsutakawa is an internationally recognized painter and sculptor known for more than 75 major bronze fountain sculptures set in public spaces in the U.S., Canada, and Japan.
 “Unity” and the “Unity” plaque, are permanently housed and displayed in the Office of the Vice President and Vice Provost for Minority Affairs and Diversity to publicly honor all of the outstanding recipients of this prestigious award.